CamdenParsons/meditate/README.md

 The tracking turned out to be the more useful half.
 The same line that shows whether I stayed still during a meditation also shows, across a few weeks, how much of my focus time was real.
-Once every block was going through it the obvious next question was what those blocks produced, so it started recording that as well.
+Once every block was going through it the obvious next question was what those blocks produced, so i added "activity providers" to record things like Claude sessions, Git links, and linear issues to my sessions.

-It works alongside an agent skill that keeps my issue tracker current while I work rather than in a scramble before the sync meeting.
-The skill records what the work was, and this records when I was actually doing it and for how long.
-The log is one JSON object per line, so a program can read it about as easily as I can.

 That history is probably why there is one kind of session and no work or meditation setting, and why the app reports your activity without grading